u-eff-gee/utr/README.md

     Define state number N (where N is in {1, 2, 3, 4})
 * `/ang/deltaN1N2 VALUE`
     Define the multipole mixing ratio for the transition between states N1 and N2
+* `/ang/sourceX VALUE UNIT`
+    Along with `sourceY` and `sourceZ`, defines the position of the container box
+* `/ang/sourceDX VALUE UNIT`
+    Along with `sourceDY` and `sourceDZ`, defines the dimensions of the container box.
+* `/ang/sourcePV VALUE`
+    Enter the name of a physical volume that should act as a source.
+To add more physical volumes, call `/ang/sourcePV` multiple times with different arguments (about using multiple sources, see also the [caveat](#multiplesources) at the end of this section).

+According to the Geant4 conventions for the placement of volumes, the container volume's inside will be the interval [X - DX, X + DX], [Y - DY, Y + DY] and [Z - DZ, Z + DZ].

 The identifiers of the angular distribution are given to the simulation as an array of numbers `states  = {state1, state2, ...}` whose length `NSTATES` can to be specified by the user.
 For "real" NRF angular distributions, this array of numbers will be the spins of the excited states in a cascade, with the parity indicated by the sign of the numbers.